 Brian Haney and Kevin Gray have learned the hidden cost of patient referrals.
 On December 1, Haney, part-owner of a pharmacy in the southeast Texas community of Vidor, and Gray, operator of a Houston-area pharmacy, were given identical sentences in Austin federal court of 28 months in prison for committing a combined more than $800,000 worth of bribery and tax evasion.
 This was part of a far larger drug prescription scheme that heavily involved union-sponsored health plans and fleeced taxpayers out of tens of millions of dollars in needless or otherwise inflated reimbursements.
 In addition, the defendants each were ordered to pay a $100,000 fine and $6,500 in court costs.
 The actions follow a joint probe by the FBI, IRS, U.S. Army, U.S. Postal Service and U.S. Labor Department’s Office of Inspector General.

 Union Corruption Update has described this scheme more than once.
 Garry Craighead, a rock star among … Read More ➡

-On August 30, Alicia Rooney, former office secretary for United Association of Plumbers and Pipefitters Local 459, was indicted in U.S. District Court for the District of Montana for embezzling $112,153 from the Missoula-based union and another $59,650 from a benefit plan sponsored by that union.
-The indictment follows a probe by the U.S. Labor Department’s Office of Labor-Management Standards.… Read More ➡
+On January 4, Maria Nunez, former office secretary for International Association of Machinists and Aerospace Workers Local 1484, pleaded guilty in U.S. District Court for the Central District of California to one count of falsifying financial records of the Wilmington (Los Angeles, harbor area)-based union.
+The plea follows a probe by the U.S. Labor Department’s Office of Labor-Management Standards.… Read More ➡